sujato/cullavagga/dpcv-project.md

 While it is obvious that we live in a digital age, and the primary product of our work is digital media, it is still rare in the humanities to find a considered appreciation of how to go about a digital project.

 Consider our source manuscript.
 It tells us it was copied by Sumedha Mahāthera on the instructions of the Medhaṅkara Mahāsāmi as part of a donation of giving one book to each monk in Sri Lanka with the patronage of King Parākramabāhu II. {Nyanatusita p.
-369, following Fernando.
-Fernando, P. E. E. 1982.
-“A Note on Three Old Sinhalese Palm Leaf manuscripts,” The Sri Lanka Journal of the Humanities 8, no. 1/2: 146–157.}
+369, following Fernando.}

 Now consider the state of many of our digital texts.
 Who were they typed by?
 Who organized and checked the work?
 Who was the sponsor?
 What was the method by which the work was done?
 We often know none of these things.
 The texts are produced, ascribed to an institution, and published in a digital form with little or nothing to tell us how they were made.
 We have better information about a 13th century manuscript than we do about most of our digital texts.